 Students in the program are not restricted to taking the courses listed above; students may take any undergraduate course at USC for which they meet the prerequisites.
 If a course is not listed above (or in the GEO Approved Course Database), students will need to get the course approved for transfer credit.

 Arts, Film or Media Practicum

 Students work for a sponsoring company, organization, or artist suited to individual area of interest.
 Each student is required to submit a substantive paper containing significant analysis and interpretation as informed by workplace experiences and academic study.
 Simultaneous enrollment in AMI 280AS/LIT 290AS-1 required.
 Instructor: Staff.

-*Important* International Students: If you are an international student studying at Duke on a visa (such as F-1), you will need to obtain CPT or OPT authorization for the required internship component of this U.S.-based program.
-Contact the Duke Visa Services Office for assistance.
-Download info sheet.
+Attention: International Students – If you are an international student studying at Duke on a visa (such as F-1), you will need to obtain the required CPT or OPT authorization for the internship that is a required part of this program.
+Please contact Duke Visa Services immediately for assistance.

 Duke in L.A. students hold internships of their choosing for Duke credit in a range of fields, including but not limited to the film, television, and media industries, the fine arts, and community advocacy.

 Students are required to work 15 to 20 hours per week at their internships.
 They are responsible for find their own internships, though the program provides guidance in the search process.